sinarshmar/POC_batch_meterreading_pipeliine/README.md

 # Acknowledgements

 Parts of this README and minor code optimisations were improved with the help of ChatGPT, used as a coding assistant to refine explanations, clarify logic, and enhance structure for clarity and efficiency.

-# Confidential Submission

-This project is submitted solely for assessment by Octopus Energy.
-It must not be redistributed, reused, or made public in any form, including GitHub or online portfolios.